This dish of stir fried pork neck with pineapple and vegetables (muc xao khom) is from Luke Nguyen’s Vietnam. Speedy cooked it.

 What we don’t skip — ever — is Alton Brown‘s Good Eats.
 And Luke Nguyen’s Vietnam which is really on Cooking Channel but we get it on Food Network Asia.
 These two shows we learn a lot from.
 The entertainment value is a plus too.

-- 1/2 to 1 tsp. of freshly ground black pepper
+- 1/2 to 1 teaspoon freshly ground black pepper

-- 3 cloves of garlic
+- 3 cloves garlic

 - 1 onion

-- 1 red or green bell pepper
+- 1 bell pepper

 - 1 tomato

-- 3 tbsps. of cooking oil
+- 3 tablespoons cooking oil

-- 1 celery stalk (save the leaves for garnish)
+- 1 stalk celery (save the leaves for garnish)

 - 3 onion leaves

-- 1 tbsp. of white vinegar
+- 1 tablespoon white vinegar

-- 1 tbsp. of lemon juice
+- 1 tablespoon lemon juice

-- Crush and mince the garlic.
+Crush and mince the garlic.

-- Roughly chop the onion and bell pepper.
+Roughly chop the onion and bell pepper.

-- Cut the tomato into quarters (or eighths, if it is rather large).
+Cut the tomato into quarters (or eighths, if it is rather large).

-- Finely slice the celery stalk.
+Finely slice the celery stalk.

-- Roughly chop the onion leaves.
+Roughly chop the onion leaves.

-- Heat 2 tbsps. of cooking oil in a wok or frying pan.
+Heat 2 tbsps. of cooking oil in a wok or frying pan.
 Add the pork and stir fry (see stir frying basics) until the meat changes color.
 Add the garlic and continue stir frying until the edges of the pork start to brown lightly.
 Scoop out the pork and keep warm.

-- Add the remaining cooking oil to the wok and heat.
+Add the remaining cooking oil to the wok and heat.
 Stir fry the onion, celery, bell pepper and tomato.

-- Return the pork back into the wok.
+Return the pork back into the wok.
 Add the pineapple chunks.
 Pour in the sauce.
 Cook, stirring often, just until the sauce thickens.

-- Transfer the stir fried dish to a platter.
+Transfer the stir fried dish to a platter.
 Garnish with onion leaves and the celery leaves (and cilantro, if you like).
 Serve with hot rice.